 How your platform should support SCA

 If you’re not migrating to an SCA-ready solution, reach out to any of your connected accounts with significant business from European customers so they can move to a new solution before experiencing declines due to SCA.

 Any actions your connected accounts need to take

 If no action is required on their end, let your connected accounts know.
 Similarly, if action is required, provide them with instructions on the necessary changes.

-SCA will change the checkout flow for card payments.
-Payments requiring authentication will trigger 3D Secure (often known by its brand names, “Verified by Visa” or “Mastercard SecureCode”), which typically adds an extra step in which the cardholder must provide additional information, such as a one-time passcode or biometric ID.
+SCA changes the checkout flow for card payments.
+Payments that require authentication ask for 3D Secure (often known by its brand names, “Verified by Visa” or “Mastercard SecureCode”), which typically adds an extra step in which the cardholder must provide additional information, such as a one-time passcode or biometric ID.